 When driving online registrations from offline materials, the QR code is your best friend.
 It bridges the gap between offline and online without taking up too much space.
 It also speaks for itself because nearly anyone who sees your marketing asset will know what to do with it.

-All that’s left is the linking and Silicon Valley-based ProExhibits explains: “To optimize the impact of your event, create a QR code that links to your event registration page and include it on all your physical event promotional materials.
+All that’s left is the linking and Silicon Valley-based ProExhibits explains: “To optimize the impact of your event, use a QR code generator to create a QR code that links to your event registration page and include it on all your physical event promotional materials.
 By so doing, you not only encourage people to register for your event, but make it easier for them to learn more about it.”

 Don’t forget to set your print materials up for tracking.
 With a QR code you can do that in a few ways: